 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 What doesn't make these special should be the question!
 They're thick and chewy, first of all.
 Secondly, they have milk chocolate chips AND potato chips in them.
 What?!
 Potato chips in a blondie?!
 It works, my friends, in so many ways.

 Want to give a sweet and tart blondie a try?
 These mouth wateringly good White Chocolate and Raspberry Blondies do just the trick.

 Aren't Blondies Just Cookies Made in a Pan?

-Sure, you could take your tried and true Chocolate Chip Cookie recipe (here's my best one, if that's what you're looking for!) and spread the batter in a pan rather than scoop into individual cookies.
+Sure, you could take your tried and true Chocolate Chip Cookie recipe and spread the batter in a pan rather than scoop into individual cookies.

 However, this usually doesn't turn out so well in that the cookie bars are dry and tough.
 Chocolate Chip Cookie Recipes are created with the intent to bake cookies individually.